 The yogurt market in the U.S. is a lucrative one.
-Per capita consumption of the dairy product has increased substantially in the past 15 years, jumping from 6.5 pounds per person in 2000 to a whopping 14.9 pounds in 2014, according to Statista....read more
+Per capita consumption of the dairy product has increased substantially in the past 15 years, jumping from 6.5 pounds per person in 2000 to a whopping 14.9 pounds in 2014, according to Statista.
+However, since 2014, consumption has been...read more

 Packaged breakfast foods have been having a tough few years.
 Cereal sales are down, more fast food outlets are offering breakfast as an alternative to eating at home, and now light yogurt's popularity is on the decline.
-Some types of yogurt, such as organic and Greek, have stayed popular, but with consumers' changing definitions of health, light yogurt has fallen by the wayside.read more
+Some types of yogurt, such as organic and Greek, have stayed...read more

 10 Mountainview Road